How to Make Lasting Success with a Small, Mighty List

 I realize to get an immediate 14% return is daunting.
 There is a learning curve to everything.
 But, I would also argue that it’s not that hard to build a list of 700 mildly interested email subscribers.
 I further argue spending time and effort on building an email list tops the list of smart things you can do to market your art.

 There is no reason not to have casual buyer prospects on your list and to keep them warmed up for the day when they need a piece of art.
 Still, keep your focus on building a list of people who will take an active interest in you and your art.
-The ones who are most likely to buy multiple pieces of your art.
+They are the ones who are most likely to buy multiple artworks from you.
 These patrons will work to help you advance your career in other ways, for instance, making introductions to influential people.
-It’s a probable outcome your happy patrons will buy three – five, or more pieces of your art over the course of your career.
+It’s a probable outcome your happy patrons will buy three – five, or more pieces of your art throughout your career.